-Pre-requisite: an approved undergraduate data analysis course or permission of instructor thesis results in a scientific contribution to a traditional science field or to an applied understanding of resources and the environment.
+Pre-requisite: an approved undergraduate data analysis course or permission of instructor

+NRES 790-12 Master of Science (NRES) Thesis The MSc thesis results in a scientific contribution to a traditional science field or to an applied understanding of resources and the environment.
 It requires that a student undertake original research involving a literature review and the development of a research design and methodology appropriate to the research problem.
 The implementation of the research methodology will normally include original investigation and data collection, the analyses and discussion of which will constitute the major part of the completed research thesis.
 The thesis may involve, but is not confined to, the testing of a specific hypothesis or hypotheses.
 Required for graduation in the Master of Science (Natural Resources and Environmental Studies stream).